 I also currently write a blog called Trans Girl at the Cross for ChicagoNow.com.
 I am the only transgender blogger out of over 400 bloggers we have writing for ChicagoNow.
 I discuss issues that the transgender community is facing.
 I try to share my life, my faith, and what it is like to be a Christian transgender woman in today’s world.

-Monika: At what age did you transition into a woman?
-Was it a difficult process?
-Did you have any support from your family or friends?
+Monika: At what age did you begin your transition?
+Was the journey challenging for you?
+Did you have support from family or friends along the way?

 Meggan: I began hormone therapy in 2009 and legally changed my name and gender marker in 2010 at the age of 40.
 I was only able to do it with the love and support of my parents and a few friends that came alongside me.
 I think the difficult part was that, at the time, I had no one in the trans community that I could lean on.